telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-data-binding.md

 Each content property has a corresponding content template property, so you can define a DataTemplate and bind it's controls to the view model as shown in __Example 4__.

-## Defining an Additiona Logic for Updating the State
+## Defining Additiona Logic for Updating the State

 This section shows how to link the State property of the RadFluidContentControl to a drop down list via the State property defined in the view model.